Australian Gold Rushes: The fever that gripped a nation

 There had been some exciting discoveries in America in the 18th century.
 For example, there was the North Carolina Gold Rush, which had begun in 1799.

-However, in 1848, the world had experienced the first major 'gold rush' in when gold was discovered at Sutter's Mill, a sawmill on the American River in California, by James W. Marshall.
+However, in 1848, the world had experienced the first major 'gold rush' when gold was discovered at Sutter's Mill, a sawmill on the American River in California, by James W. Marshall.

 News of this discovery spread quickly and soon people from all over the world were flocking to California in search of their fortune.